ngxs/store/docs/plugins/README.md

 # Plugins

-Next let's talk about plugins.
-Similar to Redux's meta reducers, we have a plugins interface that allows you to build a global plugin for your state.
+Next, let's talk about plugins.
+Similar to Redux's meta reducers, we have a plugin interface that allows you to build a global plugin for your state.

 All you have to do is call `withNgxsPlugin` with a plugin class.
 If your plugins have options associated with them, we also suggest defining an injection token.